 How to remove a Git remote

-I had this need.
+Here’s the situation where I needed this.
 I wanted to create an exact copy of an existing website, and put it in a subdomain, as an archive.

 Now this site is under version control, and I wanted to retain the Git history but also deploy it to a new GitHub repo, so I could deploy it separately, now both sites could go on their own destiny.